 Emilie Cecilia LeBel

 Canadian composer Emilie LeBel is active in the music community in various capacities: composing, teaching, curating and organizing.
 Described as having a “deft compositional hand, unwilling to hurry ideas”, and “impressively subtle and sensuous”, Emilie specializes in concert music composition, the creation of mixed works that employ digital technologies, and intermedia concert works.
 Her work inhabits sonic worlds that are primarily concerned with textural landscapes, resonance, and variances in colour.
-A member of Blue Moss Ensemble with composers Anna Höstman and Mitch Renaud, and an active collaborator, 2017 brings performances in Canada, the United States, Brazil, England, Germany and France.
+An active collaborator, the 2017-18 concert season brings performances in Canada, the United States, Brazil, England, Germany, Austria, and France.

 Emilie’s compositions have been performed/recorded by Mark Takeshi McGregor, Vancouver Symphony Orchestra, Cecilia String Quartet, Plumes Ensemble, Quatuor Bozzini, Land’s End Ensemble, Awea Duo, Luciane Cardassi, Mira Benjamin, Black House Collective, Stephanie Chua, Terri Hron, National Youth Orchestra of Canada, Thin Edge New Music Collective, Onyx Trio and junctQín keyboard collective, among others.
 Her work has also been presented at festivals and workshops with the Arditti Quartet, Esprit Orchestra, Ensemble Contemporain de Montréal and Trio 7090.
 Emilie’s artistic practice has been recognized through significant awards, including the Land’s End Ensemble Composer Competition (2016), Toronto Arts Foundation Emerging Artist Award (2015), Canadian Music Centre Toronto Emerging Composer Award (2012), and the Canadian Federation of University Women Elizabeth Massey Award (2012).
 Her work has received support through grants with the Ontario Arts Council, Canada Council for the Arts, The Banff Centre, Canadian Music Centre, University of Toronto, University of Montana, and the SOCAN Foundation.